 The command set view equal xy forces the unit length of the x and y axes to be on the same scale, and chooses that scale so that the plot will fit on the page.
-The command set view equal xyz additionally sets the z axis scale to match the x and y axes; however there is no guarantee that the current z axis range will fit within the plot boundary.
+The command set view equal xyz additionally sets the z axis scale to match the x and y axes; however there is no guarantee that the z axis range will fit within the plot boundary.
+See also set isotropic (p.
+179).
 By default all three axes are scaled independently to fill the available area.

+'''

 See also set xyplane (p.
-227).
+245).

+'''